njsdias/njsdias/README.md

 My curiosity takes me explore the state of the art of several ML models.

 I'm interested in problems that involves:
-- engineer & IoT
+- engineer & IoT,
-- signal processing
+- signal processing,
-- anomaly detection
+- anomaly detection,
-- NLP
+- NLP,
-- computer vision
+- computer vision.

 In my github you can find several courses related with:
 - Fundaments of Machine Learning,
 - Deep Learning (NLP and Computer Vision),
 - API's development,
-- Big Data using Spark and Scala
+- Big Data using Spark and Scala,
 - develop tests using pytest.

 To be updated I'm always searching for the new frameworks and methodologies.
 Due to this you can find in my Github courses relaed wih
-- Tensorflow
+- Tensorflow,
 - Pytorch (Pyro).

 I hope you can find in my repository something usefull for you.